johannes-z/mkdocs-statblock-plugin/README.md

 ## Roadmap

-* Custom templates and a way to specify which template to use in statblocks
+* [x] Custom templates and a way to specify which template to use in statblocks
-    * This would also allow support for more systems
-* Performance fixes - only include statblock files that are referenced.
+* [ ] Performance fixes - only include statblock files that are referenced.

 ## License
 MIT License © 2024-PRESENT Johannes Zwirchmayr